 What Makes the Vieques Biobay Special

-There are many reasons why Mosquito Bay is one of the most bioluminescent bays in the world.
+There are many reasons why Mosquito Bay in Vieques is one of the most bioluminescent bays in the world.
 The bay has a very narrow opening to the sea, which offers excellent protection from winds and tides and lets the dinoflagellates thrive in a calm environment.
 There are over 700,000 of the organisms per gallon of water; no other biobay comes close to this concentration.
 Also, the mangroves here are a vital source of nutrients for the organisms, and the temperate climate helps.
 Finally, man has helped out the dinoflagellates.

 Mosquito Bay has been preserved and protected; motor boats are not allowed in these waters.